haidequanbu/ESC-Eval/README.md

 ### TODO
 - [ ] Middle quality character card upload
-- [ ] update score.py

 ## Overview
-- ./data: role_cards data use in the paper
+- ./data: role_cards data used in the paper.
 - ./ESC-Role: our trained role playing agents which performace better than GPT4 in role-palying of a trouble person.
 - ./ESC-RANK: our trained scorer for scoring dialogues data according to 7 well-designed dimensions.
 - ./result: some examples of multi-turn conversations.